JWambaugh/webull/README.md

 # Webull Rust API

 An unofficial Rust library for the Webull API, providing full functionality for trading, market data, and streaming.
+Because this library uses the webull app API's, Official API key access is not required.

 This library is a Rust port of the excellent [webull Python library](https://github.com/tedchou12/webull) by [@tedchou12](https://github.com/tedchou12).
 The Python library served as the foundation for understanding Webull's API structure and authentication mechanisms.